Alkerg/Tic-tac-toe/README.md

 # Tic-tac-toe
-Description: A simple program that executes the Tic Tac Toe game for a player.
+Description: A simple program that executes the Tic Tac Toe game for a single player.